CalderWhite/gif-msg/README.md

 ## Known Bugs

-Greyscale gifs are not currently supported.
+- Greyscale gifs are not currently supported.

-## Bugs
+- Gifs with <256 colors can only hold n//2 bytes, where n=number of colors

-Currently PIL is having some issues with certain gifs.
-Please let me know if you have any issues or if you have a clue as to the source of PIL's issues.
-The issue in reference is the manifestation of black (or background color) pixels all over the frames.
-This is simply from opening via `Image.open()` and saving via `Image.save(filename, save_all=True, append_images=[...])` with no modifications to the image.
+- Gifs with duplicate colors in their color palette